rust-lang/book/second-edition/nostarch/chapter10.md

 Listing 10-1: Code to find the largest number in a list of numbers

-This code takes a list of integers, stored here in the variable `numbers`.
-It puts the first item in the list in a variable named `largest`.
-Then it iterates through all the numbers in the list, and if the current value is greater than the number stored in `largest`, it replaces the value in `largest`.
-If the current value is smaller than the largest value seen so far, `largest` is not changed.
-When all the items in the list have been considered, `largest` will hold the largest value, which in this case is 100.
+This code stores a list of integers in the variable `number``_list` and places the first item in the list in a variable named `largest`.
+Then it iterates through all the numbers in the list, and if the current value is greater than the number stored in `largest`, it replaces the value in that variable.
+If the current value is smaller than the largest value seen so far, however, the variable doesn’t change and the code moves on to the next item in the list.
+After all the items in the list have been considered, `largest` should hold the largest value, which in this case is 100.

-If we needed to find the largest number in two different lists of numbers, we could duplicate the code in Listing 10-1 and have the same logic exist in two places in the program, as in Listing 10-2:
+To find the largest number in two different lists of numbers, we can duplicate the code in Listing 10-1 and use the same logic at two different places in the program, as in Listing 10-2:

 Filename: src/main.rs

 ```
 fn main() {
-    let numbers = vec![34, 50, 25, 100, 65];
+    let number_list = vec![34, 50, 25, 100, 65];

-    let mut largest = numbers[0];
+    let mut largest = number_list[0];

-    for number in numbers {
+    for number in number_list {
         if number > largest {
             largest = number;
         }